 A 10-speaker Bose audio system with a six-CD automatic changer is standard.
 The standard DVD-based navigation system uses a 7-inch screen.
 Two wireless headphones are included with the optional DVD Family Entertainment System.

-Nissan’s 5.6-liter Endurance V-8 engine produces 315 hp and 390 pounds-feet of torque and connects to a five-speed-automatic transmission that incorporates Tow/Haul modes.
+Under the Hood Nissan’s 5.6-liter Endurance V-8 engine produces 315 hp and 390 pounds-feet of torque and connects to a five-speed-automatic transmission that incorporates Tow/Haul modes.
 The QX56 may have rear-wheel drive or full-time all-wheel drive.
 Up to 50 percent of the engine’s available torque can be sent to the front wheels, and the all-wheel-drive system comes with a 4-Low range as well.

-Side curtain-type airbags offer side-impact and rollover protection for occupants in all three rows of seats.
+Safety Side curtain-type airbags offer side-impact and rollover protection for occupants in all three rows of seats.
 Seat-mounted side-impact airbags and all-disc antilock brakes that incorporate electronic brake-force distribution and Brake Assist are standard.
 Vehicle Dynamic Control and a tire-pressure monitoring system are standard.